Monsters of Morningside

 Alex thought: Troll!

 Nothing happened for more than a minute.
 Alex tried not to breath.
 Finally the Troll-teacher lifted his staff and rapped it sharply on the wood floor.
 As one, the students raised their heads.
 They and the Troll rose, hands pressed together like saints in museum paintings, and bowed.

 A gravelly voice bellowed: "Very good!"
 Alex shuddered; the Troll didn't look like the kind of creature who knew how to speak.
 The charcoal-smudged face cracked a sharp-toothed grin.
 The students broke into raucous chatter as they filed past him, shaking hands with him and with each other.
 The Troll-Teacher's shiny, black eyes rested on each face in turn.
 Not until he'd greeted all of them, and they'd trotted to the heaps of gym bags and backpacks along the opposite wall, did he turn his gaze to Alex and his mother, and open his arms.
 "Nushenita!" he shouted.

 Mom beamed.
 "Daoshi!"
 She pulled Alex forward.
 "This is my son, Alex."

 Daoshi made a growling sound as he stuck out a hairy hand.
-Alex extended his own, which felt damp and cold.
+Alex extended his own, which felt clammy.
 Daoshi's was hot and rough.
 He gave Alex a crisp nod.
 "Alex Hollow!
 Very fine!"
 He beckoned for them to scoot aside as departing and arriving students bustled past each other through the door.
 As Daoshi gave his attention to new arrivals, Mom turned to Alex and, bracing herself on a chair, lumbered to her knees so she could look him in the eye.